JSanjaya/JSanjaya/README.md

 ### Hi there 👋

-My name is John and I'm currently a 4th year Business and Computer Science student at UBC.
+My name is John and I'm currently a 5th year Business and Computer Science student at UBC.

 I'm currently interested full-stack web development and am working on a couple of projects.
 Tools I'm currently using include: React.js, Express, Node.js, MongoDB and more.

-### Check out my most recent project with its live demo here:
+### Check out my most recent project (no live demo):
 https://github.com/JSanjaya/Medicheck-in-Frontend

 Future projects/interests include: Ruby on Rails, mySQL databases, and etc..